MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 <a name="data-preprocessing"></a>
 **Code:** [**Preprocessing**](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/preprocessing.ipynb)

 The datasets were preprocessed and fully transformed to avoid additional computational overhead during training.
-To be compatible as input for the neural networks, the y labels were extracted and the x features were reshaped as (# of samples, 30, 18), representing 30 second windows of 18 features.
+The y labels were extracted and the x features were reshaped as (# of samples, 30, 18), representing 30 second windows of 18 features.
 The 30-second windows were created using overlapping segments with a new window starting every 10 seconds.
 This process converted approximately 11.5 million seconds of data into 1.15 million 30-second time windows.
 The 30-second training windows were then randomized and split into training and validation sets, with 10% being used for validation.

 Steps used to preprocess the data: